kstenerud/safe-encoding/safe16-specification.md

  * Safe for use in legacy text processing systems
  * Support for length fields
  * Human readable values
- * Uppercase and lowercase characters are interchangeable.
+ * Easily confusable characters & digits are interchangeable.
  * Alternate form with prefixed length

 ### Advantages over base16: